survivejs/webpack-book/manuscript/styling/01_loading.md

 **style-loader** injects the styling through a `style` element.
 The way it does this can be customized.
 It also implements the _Hot Module Replacement_ interface providing for a pleasant development experience.

-The matched files can be processed through loaders like [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader), and these possibilities are discussed in the _Loading Assets_ part of the book.
+The matched files can be processed through asset modules by using the `type` field at a loader definition.
+The feature is discussed in the _Loading Assets_ part of the book.

 Since inlining CSS isn't a good idea for production usage, it makes sense to use `MiniCssExtractPlugin` to generate a separate CSS file.
 You will do this in the next chapter.